-We think a lot about what influences people’s money habits here at GreenPath Financial Wellness.
+We think a lot about what influences people’s money habits here at the national nonprofit GreenPath Financial Wellness.
 And so do our clients.

-When our financial counselors speak with clients about specific challenges they might be facing, it can be helpful to have a conversation about the factors that influence money habits and behaviors.
+When GreenPath financial counselors speak with clients about specific challenges they might be facing, it can be helpful to have a conversation about money habits and behaviors.

-From family experiences to other factors such as the media, a range of influences shape our views of the world – including the money habits we put into practice each day.
+From family experiences to other factors such as social media, a range of influences shape our views of the world – including the money habits we put into practice each day.

 Whether we have patterns of spending, saving, investing or even budgeting, these habits are usually shaped by our past experiences.

-As the webinar highlight notes, there are three key influences when it comes to money habits:
+As the brief video notes, there are three key influences when it comes to money habits:

 How we relate to finances is very much related to what we experienced in our families, and the money lessons people experience across the generations.